Safety Case Patterns for VLA-based driving systems: Insights from SimLingo

 \subsection{Existing Assurance Effort}

+An assurance case is a structured, reasoned, and auditable collection of arguments, supported by evidence, that demonstrates a system’s non-functional requirements (e.g., safety and security) have been correctly implemented \cite{delavara2017,Mohamad2021}.
+Several studies (e.g., \cite{denney_pai_2013,gleirscher2017,carlan2020,annable2025,zeroual_hamid2023,zeroual_july_2023,habli2025big,hawkins2021guidance,selviandro2021assurance,bandur2023}) focused on the creation of argument patterns and their use to create assurance cases (e.g., safety cases, security cases).
+Most of these studies emphasize the reuse of argument structures to improve assurance case quality, reduce argument development effort, and support the systematic construction of assurance arguments across similar systems and/or application domains.
+Gauerhof \cite{Gauerhof2020} relied on previous work \cite{picardi2020} to assure the safety of Machine Learning for pedestrian detection at crossings.

-Recent system assurance methodologies for ML-enabled systems in general and ML-enabled autonomous systems in particular include approaches such as BIG-Argument \cite{habli2025big}, AMLAS \cite{hawkins2021guidance}, and AMLAS-r \cite{hu2025arguing}, which provide structured argumentation processes, argument patterns, and reliability-focused extensions to justify the dependability (e.g., safety) of ML components.
-Often combined with hazard analysis techniques like HARA to identify and mitigate risks, most of these methods have been applied to the assurance of various ML-enabled driving systems.
-These include the ML-enabled trajectory prediction component of an open-source autonomous driving system called Baidu Apollo \cite{odu2025llm}, the Reinforcement Learning components used by Quanser autonomous vehicles \cite{sivakumar2024design}, and SMIRK (an ML-enabled pedestrian automatic emergency braking system) \cite{borg2023ergo}.
+More recent system assurance methodologies for ML-enabled systems in general and ML-enabled autonomous systems in particular include the BIG-Argument \cite{habli2025big}, PRAISE (PRinciples-bAsed EthIcs assurance) \cite{porter2024}, AMLAS \cite{hawkins2021guidance}, and AMLAS-r \cite{hu2025arguing}.
+These methodologies often provide structured argumentation processes, argument patterns, and reliability-focused extensions to justify the dependability (e.g., safety) of ML components.
+Often combined with hazard analysis techniques such as HARA to identify and mitigate risks, some of these methods have been applied to the assurance of various ML-enabled driving systems.
+These include the ML-enabled trajectory prediction component of an open-source autonomous driving system called Baidu Apollo \cite{odu2025llm}, the Reinforcement Learning components used by Quanser autonomous vehicles \cite{sivakumar_quanser_2024}, and SMIRK (an ML-enabled pedestrian automatic emergency braking system) \cite{borg2023ergo,socha2022smirk}.